2025 Festival Classes Week 1

 For advanced treble and basso continuo players who are musically and technically prepared to explore challenging repertoire.

-Making It Up: 14th- Early 16th c.
-Ensemble Collaboration Lab with Mark Rimple
+Making It Up: 14th- Early 16th-century Ensemble Collaboration Lab with Mark Rimple

 For lutes and other early plucked instruments, singers, harpists, recorders, and vielles.